-Item

-Depreciation method

-That I am a Straight line 3 years
+Item Depreciation method Average useful life IT equipment Straight line 3 years

-When indicators are present that the useful lives and residuel values of items of property, plant and equipment have changed since the most recent annual reporting date, they are reassessed.
+When indicators are present that the useful lives and residual values of items of property, plant and equipment have changed since the most recent annual reporting date, they are reassessed.
 Any changes are accounted for prospectively as a change in accounting estimate.